Trump judges and nominees who have fought to make it easier for states to suppress the vote, gerrymander, and dilute minority votes

 Chad Readler (Sixth Circuit) served as an attorney for the Koch-funded “Buckeye Institute,” a far-right think tank that has filed numerous briefs in support of restrictive voting laws in Ohio, including voter roll purges, rolling back early voting, and limitations on allowing voters to cast absentee and provisional ballots.
 Later, at DOJ, Readler repeatedly defended President Trump’s Commission on Election Integrity.
 Readler also defended the Trump Administration’s controversial “Citizenship Question” census proposal.

-Cory Wilson (Nominated to Southern District of Mississippi) criticized the Justice Department for sending election observers to Mississippi, despite the state’s long-documented history of voter suppression.
+Cory Wilson (Nominated to Fifth Circuit) criticized the Justice Department for sending election observers to Mississippi, despite the state’s long-documented history of voter suppression.
 He is a strong supporter of voter ID laws and purges from voter rolls, both practices which have resulted in thousands of voters losing their rights.